-With options like the aforementioned, scheduling entire courses can be pre-programmed at the beginning of each semester, while streaming and recording operations can be set ahead of time.
+With options like the aforementioned scheduling feature for example, entire courses can be pre-programmed at the beginning of each semester, so that events are set to be streamed or recorded ahead of time.
 This allows professors to simply walk into the classroom and do what they best: teach.

 To access lectures anytime, anywhere

 Videos, and lecture capture in particular, are changing the way students learn.
 Catching up on a missed class, reviewing material before an exam, or logging in for distance learning, are all reasons students require access to class material anytime, anywhere, and on any device.

 The best lecture capture systems will not only capture the professor’s lecture from an in-room camera, but also include class material from PowerPoint slides or document cameras.
 Students get more out of their learning experience when they have the freedom to dynamically choose the lecture capture content that interest them—whether it is a full view of the professor or the supporting material, or a combination of the two!

 When Indiana University decided to update their lecture capture workflow, they understood the importance of identifying the needs of the IT administrators, professors and students early on.
 Doing so allowed them to create a seamless lecture capture system with ease of use a priority for all of its stakeholders!